 New report reveals stress on family caregivers’ health and finances; identifies policies to help support caregivers

-WASHINGTON, DC — Family caregivers in Virginia provided 956 million hours of care—worth an estimated $11.8 billion—to their parents, spouses, partners, and other adult loved ones in 2013, according to AARP Public Policy Institute’s new report, Valuing the Invaluable: 2015 Update.
+WASHINGTON, DC — Family caregivers in New Jersey provided more than 1 billion hours of care—worth an estimated $13.6 billion—to their parents, spouses, partners, and other adult loved ones in 2013, according to AARP Public Policy Institute’s new report, Valuing the Invaluable: 2015 Update.
 The total estimated economic value of uncompensated care provided by the nation’s family caregivers surpassed total Medicaid spending ($449 billion), and nearly equaled the annual sales ($469 billion) of the four largest U.S. tech companies combined (Apple, Hewlett Packard, IBM, and Microsoft) in 2013.

 Family caregiving for relatives or close friends with chronic, disabling, or serious health problems so they can remain in their home is nearly universal today.
-In 2013, about 1 million family caregivers in Virginia helped another adult loved one carry out daily activities (such as bathing or dressing, preparing meals, administering medications, driving to doctor visits, and paying bills).
+In 2013, about 1.12 million family caregivers in New Jersey helped another adult loved one carry out daily activities (such as bathing or dressing, preparing meals, administering medications, driving to doctor visits, and paying bills).

 Family Caregivers in the Future

 As Americans live longer and have fewer children, fewer family members will be available for older adults to rely on for everyday help in the future.
 The ratio of potential family caregivers to the growing number of older people has already begun a steep decline.
 In 2010, there were 7.2 potential family caregivers for every person age 80 and older.
 By 2030, that ratio will fall sharply to 4 to 1, and is projected to drop further to 3 to 1 in 2050.

 Impact of Caregiving on Jobs, Money, and Health

 Family caregivers report that the stress of caregiving affects their physical and emotional health, finances, and their jobs.